doctrine/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

 ``LockException`` are to present the conflict to the user or to refresh or reload objects and then retry the update.

-With PHP promoting a share-nothing architecture, the time between showing an update form and actually modifying the document can in the worst scenario be as long as your applications session timeout.
-If changes happen to the document in that time frame you want to know directly when retrieving the document that you will hit a locking exception.
+With PHP promoting a share-nothing architecture, the worst case scenario for a delay between rendering an update form (with existing document data) and modifying the document after a form submission may be your application's session timeout.
+If the document is changed within that time frame by some other request, it may be preferable to encounter a ``LockException`` when retrieving the document instead of executing the update.

-You can verify the version of a document during a request either when calling ``DocumentManager#find()``:
+You can specify the expected version of a document during a query with ``DocumentManager#find()``:

 .. code-block:: php